 Key Takeaways

-- An AI consultant helps you pick the right tools, set them up, and get your team actually using them
+- AI consulting helps a business choose the right AI tools, connect them to real workflows, and get the team using them consistently.

 Somebody told you to "get an AI consultant."
 Maybe a competitor hired one.
 Maybe you read an article about it.
 Now you are Googling the term and finding a lot of jargon and not many straight answers.

-Here is what AI consulting actually is, what it is not, and how to figure out if you need it.
+Here is what AI consulting actually is, what it is not, and how to figure out if it is the right move for your business now.

 What an AI Consultant Actually Does (Step by Step)